 That's a summary of Evernote and if you want to get started, just go to Evernote.com and sign up for an account.
-It's free, instant and they have apps for Andorid, iOS and for your computer.
-But read on to learn more about it and why I rave about it and have been using it since January 2007!
+It's free, instant and they have apps for Android, iOS and for your computer, get them here.
+But read on to learn more about it and why I rave about it and have been using it for over 10 years now!

 Why should you use it?

 First of all, it's free.
 Even if you decide to upgrade to the premium version, the price is negligible.
 The reason Evernote is in my toolkit and should be in yours too is because it is so versatile, easy to use and powerful at the same time.
 I can save notes, pictures and make voice memos that are easy to find when I need them.

 Also, I think that unlike many other services, Evernote is here to stay.
 They have a huge ecosystem of complimentary apps and services and they've been around for years now.
 I don't see them going away anytime soon so your investment in learning and using the system should have really good longevity.

 As a blogger, I use Evernote to save ideas and begin blogposts while I'm away from my computer.
 This way I don't forget an idea or key point that should be in my next article.
 When I'm ready to develop the blogpost further then I can just pull up Evernote in my desktop or laptop and my notes will be there.

 If you use any kind of affiliate links on your blog, you can save the links to Evernote so you have them all handy when you need to use them on your blogposts.
 You don't need to be logging into each of your portals to get your affiliate codes.